You may find information on how to register for the symposium here.

 Please respond to all the posts on your discussion board.
 If the question is repetitive, interact by responding using or rephrasing the answer you have shared.
 Think of how you would interact if we were in person.

-The Canvas page will be open to the public on September 13th at 8 am.
+The Canvas page will be open to the public on October 23.
 Presenters and faculty will have been added before that date to review and finalize the presentation.

 Last year we had over 200 community partners engaging in Canvas.
-Registration is still open, and we expect around the same amount of folks to participate.
+We expect around the same amount of folks to participate.